Join us as a monk

 You will need to arrange and pay for all of your travel requirements (if you are coming from afar, as well as staying with us, you might get a better overview if you ask to visit other monasteries in the UK too).

-St Augustine's Abbey, Chilworth, UK is a living monastery of nine monks in addition to a number of other men who are interested in joining us and we very much welcome questions and visits from men considering becoming a Roman Catholic Benedictine monk.
+St Augustine's Abbey, Chilworth, UK is a living monastery of ten monks in addition to a number of other men who are interested in joining us and we very much welcome questions and visits from men considering becoming a Roman Catholic Benedictine monk.
 Some of us are ordained as priests, whilst others remain as brothers in the community, not ordained but living the same monastic life as those who are.

 As well as reading what follows, you might like to follow our FACEBOOK page (https://www.facebook.com/ChilworthBenedictines), which aims to be less formal and hopefully shows more about what our daily life is like, including our human side.